RESOURCES

 The Vancouver Police and the City of Vancouver are committed to sex worker safety and ensuring we have safe places to work.

-If you are experiencing bias from City Inspectors or Licensing staff please report it to the Naked Truth Support Team or you can report to the to dedicated sex work liaison staff;
+If you are experiencing bias from City Inspectors or Licensing staff please report it to the Naked Truth Support Team and we will connect you to the dedicated sex work planning staff members.

 The Vancouver police recognize that there is work to be done to earn the trust of our community but want you to know that they are here if you are the victim of a crime or experiencing exploitation.
 Their priority is not your job, their priority is to protect your safety.